mhpen/alumni/README.md

 - Initialize the database with sample data
 - Start the server
 - Open the client in your default browser

-### Deployment

-This application is configured for deployment on Render.com using the combined deployment approach, which serves both the frontend and backend from a single server.

-For detailed deployment instructions, see [README-COMBINED-DEPLOY.md](README-COMBINED-DEPLOY.md).

 ## Usage